loveencounterflow/icql-dba/README.md

 * [ ] IO Methods:
   * [ ] Read data:
     * **Overview:** To 'open' a DB means to associate a schema with a binary file DB.
 Any changes to the DB will update the file.
-To 'import' a DB means to acquire data from a  binary file DB or another format such as SQL *without*
+To 'import' a DB means to create an empty RAM DB and then acquiring data from a binary file DB or another format (such as SQL) *without* associating the DB with that file.
     * **`open: {}`** ⮕ see above
     * **`import: { schema, path, format, save_as, overwrite: false, }`** ⮕ Create a RAM DB from data read from a file.
 The `path` will *not* be associated with the schema (it will not become the basepath of